-Whether you are an HR professional, plan administrator, or a member of a pension committee, a comprehensive understanding of registered pension plans is essential.
-This includes the ability to interpret and accurately complete federal and provincial regulatory reporting documentation.
-Additionally, you should be familiar with emerging trends in pension design and investment, government legislation, actuarial valuations, and pension accounting.
-The Pension Plan Administration Certificate (PPAC) program equips you with this vital knowledge.
+Whether you are an HR professional, plan administrator, or member of a pension committee, you require a sound working knowledge of registered pension plans, including the ability to interpret, and accurately complete, federal and provincial regulatory reporting documentation.
+You must have knowledge about emerging trends in pension design and investment, government legislation, actuarial valuations and pension accounting.
+The Pension Plan Adminstration Certificate (PPAC) program provides this essential background.

 Use the Quick-Look Availability Scheduler to see available courses in a calendar view and plan towards achieving your certificate.